 When I’d called earlier in the day, the pier was clear and I had been told that we should moor on the west end of the pier.
 Now we arrive there is a 40 foot boat on the pier where we should be with two other smallish boats taking up the rest of the space.
 I am able to call out to the boat and explain the situation.
 They tell me that they have also been told to moor here but I suspect that this is a bluff.
 We explain that will be fine and we will raft our 54 foot against their 40 foot boat!
 Alternatively they can raft up next to us, much more sensible.
 They decide to come off the pier to raft up to us but eventually decide to occupy the ferry berth.
 Since we are a little bit later than expected, we decide to approach the pier into the incoming tide, but with strong winds blowing us off the pier it is a tricky approach, especially in the dark.
 There is also a small yacht on the other half of the pier so we only have a smallish gap to aim at.
 Maria is taking her time, and the people from the other yacht come over to help us.
 They ask us to throw them a line and I am loath to until Maria has manoeuvred Mariadz nearer the pier but eventually throw a mid line with instructions to tie it to the bollard at the end of the pier so Maria can use it as a spring.
 It gets tied off half way down the pier on a railing and too close to the other yacht to be of use, if Maria powered forward and relied on it to get her into the pier, she would hit the other yacht.
 One of the other yachties asks me to throw a bow line which I do.
 In retrospect I should have asked for that to be tied further down the pier so that we could use that as a spring but instead the yachtie gives an almighty pull on the bow and nearly makes us hit the pier.
 Maria hears my call for the bow thruster and pulls the bow away from the pier.
 Eventually, and it does take some time, Mariadz gets manhandled closer to the pier and I can get onto the pier and sort out how I think we get her in properly.
 I am able to bring a second mid line with me and I get this on and Maria can then use this to bring the stern in.
 We are now on the pier and safe, with some tidying up to be done of the lines.
 This is all done quite quickly and we are comfortable.
 It is late though, at nearly 9:30pm we are late.
 Too late to cook.
 We have been meaning to go back to the Thai on the Quai, which is excellent, but unfortunately they are refurbishing until mid-May 2017, so we decide on a Chinese, but that is a twenty minute walk away and for some reason, despite their website saying an 11pm close, they will not be able to fit us in unless we arrive in ten minutes.
 So fish and chips it is then, since we are going to the Alma on Saturday.

-The next morning, I am up reasonably early and I get to spend a little time chatting to Mike, one of the harbour masters and also the person that I had spoken to the previous day about berthing on the pier.
 We mention what happened the night before but the other yacht has got away early and didn’t bother to pay, hmmmm the problem with the honesty system I discussed during our Easter trip.
 Mike remembers us from previous visits and reminds us to make sure the boat is locked with the keys away, not because of any crime issue in Harwich, just because he likes Mariadz and would be tempted to take her out :).
 Mike’s also part of the RNLI at Harwich which is one of the charities we always give to, hopefully not for selfish reasons!

 We hope we never need their help but what they do, and the bravery they show, is amazing.
 I mention to Mike our plans for the weekend with Jean and he says he will put out the “no mooring” signs so that our berth is protected if we go out.
 The wind is blowing a southerly at 15-20 knots, perfect for a little sail down the Stour and back, but it will be Jean’s first time on the boat and we don’t want to run before we can walk.

 At lunchtime on Saturday, Jean arrives and begins to get acquainted with the boat, we’re having a pleasant time and so we decide to raincheck the day sail and do it another time.
 At this stage we are the only people on the pier.
-Toward the back end of the day Queen Galadrial, a Thames barge, takes her place on the outside of the pier.
-Apparently she is normally at the west end but today she takes up the space between us and the ferry berth.

 As she is coming right at you with the battering ram that is her bowsprit, you hope that they stop before they hit you.
 Needless to say there is nothing to worry about and she finishes a metre off of Mariadz’s bow.

 We always have a lovely time in Harwich, it is a wonderful old town with lots of back streets and pubs :), similar to Queenborough, that we visited a few weeks ago, or Yarmouth on the Isle of Wight.
-The local fisherman also come in with lobster and crab.
-We are strangely conflicted here because the lobster will be amazing but when you are sailing you have to be very careful of the, sometimes poorly marked, lobster pots.

 So one minute you are celebrating the fishermen and at other times you are cursing them.
 On the whole though, the lobster is too good to miss out on, and the fishermen are always very good with their boat handling, so respect and gratitude is due.
 Today in Harwich, we had another “water-user” too.
 A group of jet-skis came in from the sea entrance.
 In common with a lot of things, there were two types of person in this group.